bonhamdaniel/c-plus-plus-basics/class-basics/README.md

 - Execution: ClassBasics.exe
 - Notes: No user input is necessary, everything for this program is hardcoded
 - Classes:
 	- Text - contains a string variable - fileInput - which stores the file that the class will manipulate.
 Also contains a contents() member function, a default constructor, and a constructor that accepts a string argument (name of file to be manipulated).
-Variables:
+- Variables:
-		fileInput - string - member data from Text class, used to store name of file the class will manipulate
+	- fileInput - string - member data from Text class, used to store name of file the class will manipulate
-		inFile - ifstream  - in Text constructor, used to open/manipulate specified file line - string - in Text constructor, used to read contents of the file and store it in the Text member data fileInput
+	- inFile - ifstream  - in Text constructor, used to open/manipulate specified file
+	- line - string - in Text constructor, used to read contents of the file and store it in the Text member data fileInput
-		text - instance of Text class - used to store an instance of the Text class contents - string - in main, holds the contents returned by the contents() member function of the Text class
+	- text - instance of Text class - used to store an instance of the Text class
+	- contents - string - in main, holds the contents returned by the contents() member function of the Text class

+Test Plan